telerik/xaml-docs/controls/radnavigationview/populating-with-data/hierarchical-databinding.md

 #### Figure 1: RadNavigationView with sub items
 ![](images/radnavigationview-populating-with-data-hierarchical-databinding-0.png)

-Note that for every business object from the data-bound collection, RadNavigationView will generate a RadNavigationViewItem container representing this object.
+Note that for every business object from the data bound collection, RadNavigationView will generate a RadNavigationViewItem container representing this object.

 ## See Also
 * [Getting Started]({%slug radnavigationview-getting-started%})